RenderKit/openpgl/README.md

             the surface and volume samples separately.
 This allows to wait until a specific number of samples is collected for the surface or volume cache before updating/fitting the `Field`.

+  - Deactivating/removing `OMP` threading support since it would still have a dependency on `TBB`

   - Bugfixes:

       - Fixing bug causing crash during `Field::Update` when in previous iterations no volume or surface samples were present.